The Power of Kroll: In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in May 1980.
+A new novelisation by Robert Shearman will be included in The Key to Time collection 29 October 2026.

 Home media

 The Power of Kroll was released on VHS on 5 June 1995.
 This serial, along with the rest of season sixteen, was released as part of the Key to Time box set on region 2 DVD on 24 September 2007, and in Region 1 on 3 March 2009.